jhpyle/docassemble/_docs/functions.md

 ## <a name="ui_notification"></a>Communicating results to the user interface

-You can alert the user when the background job finishes.
+**docassemble** can automatically alert the user when a background job finishes.
+There are three ways this can be done.

-The first way to do this is to "flash" a message at the top of a user's screen.
+The first way is to "flash" a message at the top of a user's screen.

 The second way is to cause the user's screen to reload the interview when the job finishes.
-If you used [`background_response_action()`] to change the interview's dictionary on the basis of work done by the background process, then this can be an effective way to present the effect of the changes to the user.
-However, it is important to be mindful of the user experience when using this feature; you would not want to annoy users by refreshing their screens while they are in the middle of entering information.
+If you used [`background_response_action()`] to change the interview's dictionary on the basis of work done by the background process, then the user may see a different screen after the interview reloads.
+However, it is important to be mindful of the users' perspective when using this feature; you would not want to annoy users by refreshing their screens while they are in the middle of entering information.

+The third way is to cause the user's browser to run [Javascript] code produced by your background process.

-You can cause these responses by setting the second argument to [`background_action()`] to `'flash'` or `'refresh'`.
-For no response, set the second argument to `None`.
+You can cause these responses by setting the second argument to [`background_action()`] to `'flash'`, `'refresh'`, or `'javascript'`.
+Setting the second argument to `None` means that no notification of any kind will be sent to the user's browser.

 In the following example, the value provided to [`background_response()`] ("The answer is (some number)."), is